 - Depending on the clinical severity of muscle weakness, this is a possible complication.
-Management would be similar to that for DMD respiratory complications (see the separate article Duchenne Muscular Dystrophy).
+Management would be similar to that for DMD respiratory complications.
+See the separate Duchenne Muscular Dystrophy article.

-- Pain in lower back, spine and legs.
+- Pain in the lower back, spine and legs.

 - Life expectancy is often reduced but there is a wide variation in severity and the prognosis can be excellent.

 - Cardiomyopathy is the cause of death in about half of BMD patients.